adamgmakes/OnShape-BambuStudio-Bridge/README.md

 1. **A small Python service** that runs on `localhost:7777`.
 It talks to the Onshape REST API to list and export parts, then launches Bambu Studio with the resulting files.
-2. **A Tampermonkey userscript** that adds a green "Send to Bambu" button to every Onshape document page.
+2. **A Tampermonkey userscript** that adds a "Send to Bambu" button to every Onshape document page.
 When you click it, it calls the local service.